 - 1 teaspoon cinnamon

-Stir in 1/4 cup of salt, sugar, nutmeg, eggs, and 2 cups of flour.
+- Stir in the sugar, salt, nutmeg, eggs, and 2 cups of flour.

-Add the 2 1/2 cups flour and beat until smooth.
+- Add the remaining 2 1/2 cups flour and beat until smooth.

 Everyone really liked these and decided they should be given a rolling pin rating of 3.
 I liked them, too, but was really wanting the Dunkin’ Donut Old Fashioned taste, so was disappointed.